-A relatively small number of students will require additional features for their particular needs (for example: using amplification or enabling text-to-speech for the mathematics assessments).
+A relatively small number of students will require additional features for their individual needs (e.g., using an audio device or enabling text-to-speech for the mathematics assessments).
 Providing too many tools on screen might distract some students.
-Therefore, designated features will be selected ahead of time based on the individual needs and preferences of the student decided by a school-based team such as, but not limited to: BIT, ELL (IELP), MTSS, Rtl, PLC, Title I, and/or Intervention teams.
-School-based teams should include educators that are familiar with the student's needs.
+Therefore, designated features must be selected ahead of time by a school-based team and based on the individual needs and preferences of the student.
+School-based teams include, but are not limited to: 504, BIT, EL (IELP), IEP, MTSS, RTI, Title I, and/or Intervention teams who can provide documentation.
+School-based teams should include educators that are familiar with the student's needs and what supports are provided to the student during instruction in the classroom.
 Documentation of team decisions should be kept at the school/district level.

-Students should practice using these features and understand when and how to use them.
-Students can decide whether or not to use a pre-selected support without any consequence to the student, school, or district.
+Students must practice using these features and understand when and how to use them.
+Students may decide whether or not to use a pre-selected support without any consequence to the student, school, or district.